wixtoolset/web/root/src/documents/about.html.md

 ## About the WiX toolset

-WiX--the Windows Installer XML toolset--lets developers create installers for Windows Installer, the Windows installation engine.
+The WiX toolset lets developers create installers for Windows Installer, the Windows installation engine.

 * The core of WiX is a set of build tools that build Windows Installer packages